 When you finish your configuration updates, click Save.
 It will take a few moments before your role instances are ready to receive connections.

 Remote into role instances

-Once Remote Desktop is enabled on the roles you can remote into a role instance through various tools.
+Once Remote Desktop is enabled on the roles, you can initiate a connection directly from the Azure Portal:

-- Click Instances to open the Instances page.
+- Click Instances to open the Instances blade.

 - Select a role instance that has Remote Desktop configured.

 Click Connect to download an RDP file for the role instance.

 Click Open and then Connect to start the Remote Desktop connection.